d-schmidt/hearthscan-bot/README.md

 Cards are not required in the files, but bot files have to exists and contain valid json: `{}`.
 While the bot is running, you can teach it new cards without stopping by creating a `tempinfo.json` following the same format.

+Delete the `lockfile.lock` to stop the bot gracefully.

 ## Learning from this bot
 A good starting point is `hearthscan-bot.py/main()`.
 I've tried to comment the code and use self explaining names, but it might be complicated to get what is going on.
 I know the naming format is inconsistent, but this is a hobby project.
 Who wants to refactor this?
 There are nice people out there answering questions ([/r/learnpython](https://www.reddit.com/r/learnpython), [/r/redditdev](https://www.reddit.com/r/redditdev)) and the [PRAW documentation](https://praw.readthedocs.org/en/stable/pages/writing_a_bot.html) is decent.